SAP-samples/cloud-espm-cloud-native/README.md

 ## Deploying the ESPM application on Cloud Foundry

-To run the application on Cloud Foundry you need an account on SAP Cloud Platform Cloud Foundry Environment Productive account.
+To run the application on Cloud Foundry you need an account on SAP Business Technology Platform Productive account.
-*Please note that in SAP Cloud Platform Cloud Foundry Environment,  for a trial account, there is limited resource and you get a RAM of 2 GB which is not sufficient to run the complete ESPM application.*
+*Please note that in SAP Business Technology Platform Cloud Foundry Environment,  for a trial account, there is limited resource and you get a RAM of 2 GB which is not sufficient to run the complete ESPM application.*

 Check if the Cloud Foundry Space you will be deploying the application has the following entitlements: